Curvature Grafted by Instantons: Instanton decay

 {\bf Open question}: For what admissible values of local charge $c$ fitting into bounds (\ref{bounds}) do there exist instantons on $Z_k$ of charge $c$?\\

 {\bf Open question}: Assume $A$ is an $\mathrm{SU}(2)$ instanton on $Z_k$ of minimal charge, hence the local charge satisfies $c(A)= k-1>1 $ if $k>2$.
 Then, such an instanton $A$ ought to decay, because maintaining such local charge costs too much energy.
-However, $A$ can not decay to other instantons on $Z_k$, because there do not exist nontrivial instantons of lower charge in this space.
+However, $A$ can not decay to other instantons on $Z_k$, because there are no nontrivial instantons of lower charge in this space.
 What is the result of the decay of such an instanton?
 We will give a partial solution to this question in the following section.